-For your business to grow, you will have to stay very active and consistent with your pinning on Pinterest.
+For your business to grow, you will have to stay very active and consistent with your pinning.

 Right from the start, you can pin your picture to around ten boards.
 This is great as it increases your chance of being seen by your potential customers.
-You can pin the same pin to more boards, but that can be considered spam by Pinterest, so keep it at a max. of 10.
+You can pin the same pin to multiple boards, but that can be considered spam by Pinterest, so keep it to no more than ten.

-So if you create 5 pins, you can repin them 50 times.
-But if you would pin them all at once, there is a high probability that Pinterest will mark your account as spam.
-To make everything run smoothly, you have to spread your pins and have sufficient “resting” time between reposting them again.
+So if you create five pins, you can repin them up to 50 times.
+But if you pin them all at once, there is a high probability that Pinterest will mark your account as spam, so DON'T DO THAT.
+For everything to run smoothly, you have to spread your pins out over time and have sufficient “resting” time between reposting them again.

 Some stand by manual pinning.
 With social media content templates, it can be done, but imagine the time you need to get those numbers.
 You could manually pin maybe 10 times a day, but 20 or 30 and more?
 Very hard to do.
 Keep in mind that you must pin in times that are the best to capture your audience’s attention.
 Automation is inevitable.

 In our case, you will have to consider tools like Tailwind.
-When starting, you may go with ten pins a day, slowly increasing it.
+When starting, you may go with ten pins a day, then slowly increase it over time.
 Top users pin anywhere between 25-50 times a day.
 The upper range is discouraged by Tailwind, giving you various suggestions on how to improve your pinning strategy.

-Seasonalities matter a lot on Pinterest.
-Whenever there is an upcoming holiday (or a beginning of a particular season), you may rest assured that users will be changing their searches by adding that holiday adjective, and holiday/seasonally related searches will skyrocket.
+Seasons matter a lot on Pinterest.
+Whether it be a holiday or just autumn.
+Seasons are super important to pinners worldwide.
+Whenever there is an upcoming holiday (or a beginning of a particular season), rest assured users will be changing their searches by adding that holiday adjective, and holiday/seasonal-related searches will skyrocket.

-Make sure that your business takes full advantage of that.
+Make sure that your business takes full advantage of it.
 Think of every possible angle on how you can tie your product or service to a holiday/season.

-Start pinning relevant pins at least a month in advance.
-As you can see from our point above, it takes some time before all your pins are published, and also, it may take additional time for the algorithm to start promoting them.
-So have a healthy reserve before the actual holiday kicks in.
+Start pinning relevant pins at least a month to six weeks in advance.
+It will take time before all your pins are published, and may take additional time for the algorithm to start promoting them, so have a healthy content reserve before the actual holiday kicks in.

-Pinterest is a fantastic platform to promote your business due to the nature of its algorithm.
-Since it is a visual search engine, the success of your pins will be measured by the engagement on the pin itself and the board that it is pinned to.
+Pinterest is a fantastic platform to promote your business due to its algorithm.
+Since it's a visual search engine, the success of your pins will be measured by the engagement on the pin itself and the board that it is pinned to.

-Compared to other organic traffic options, Pinterest can offer comparably quick results while still providing enough volume.
+Compared to other organic traffic options, Pinterest can offer quick results while still providing sufficient volume.